 First came the idea to have bikini models on motorbikes drive 1,000 sheep through New Zealand's most cosmopolitan city.
 Then, the idea to urge rugby fans to abstain from sex and save their passion for the country's team.

 New Zealand is gearing up to host the Rugby World Cup next month.
-But some of its promotional plans have gone awry, with residents complaining that some of the concepts for celebrating the country's culture have instead invited ridicule.
+But its promotional plans are going awry, with residents complaining that some of the concepts for celebrating the country's culture may just as likely invite ridicule.